yangsoosong/google-geocoding-api/parsingAddresses.md

 ##### after
 ![capture response](/screenShots/improvedJapan.PNG)

-#### Catch missing cases and populate in the table(return original/formatted addresses) -> about 113 address out of 8618
+#### Catch missing cases and populate in the table(return original/formatted addresses)
 ![capture response](/screenShots/missingCasesUpdateTable.PNG)

 ## Current status
-Confident that about 90% of 90% of addresses are correctly parsed.
+Confident that about 90% of 85% of addresses are correctly parsed.
 ![number of addresses per country](/screenShots/numberOfAddressPerCountry.PNG)

 ## Challenges
 Some *challenges* I had with:
 <br>
-some of the address(113) were not accepted by google(zero_results / invalid request)
+1% of the addresses(113) were not accepted by google(zero_results / invalid request)
 ![not accepted requests](/screenShots/notAcceptedRequests.PNG)
 	- When zero_result / invalid request from google
 		-> Replace carriage return from database to single space